verena-yacoub/SDCND-P3/README.md

 #### 4. Appropriate training data

 * Training data was created by taking almost 2 laps around track one, while keeping the car centered as much as possible and occasionally recovering from left/right drifts for the model to learn handling different cases.
-* The aforementioned data augmentation process is shown in the figure below.
-![alt text][image1]

 ### Notes and discussion:
 1- While loading stirring measurment angles, readings were emphased by a factor of 0.2 for the right and left images which resulted in a better response of the model at recovering from drifts

-*Diving deeper into this...:* we can find that +0.2 was [added](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L43) with the left side photos and -0.2 was [substracted](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L43) with the right side photos
+* Diving deeper into this...:* we can find that +0.2 was [added](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L43) with the left side photos emphasing clockwise recovery and -0.2 was [substracted](https://github.com/verena-yacoub/SDCND-P3/blob/master/model.py#L43) with the right side photos emphasing anti-clockwise recovery.

+2- Although in this model the car did not go totally out of track, it happened twice that it stepped on the road line and has done a corrective motion!

+3- To enhance this project more data (from the first and the second track) has to be fed to train the model, and this might only be possible with the help of python generators implemented in [this code](https://github.com/verena-yacoub/SDCND-P3/blob/master/model_with_generator.py) as data storage will be memory consuming.

+### References:
+* Udacity classroom
+* Guiding reference for Nvidia architecture: https://github.com/darienmt/CarND-Behavioral-Cloning-P3
+* Reference for measurment manipulation: https://github.com/abdelrahman-osama/CarND-BehaviouralCloning-P3